 Higher education in Cyprus consists of public and private institutions of university and non-university level (namely higher education colleges).
 Ever since 1989, when the University of Cyprus was established, the sector of higher education was growing steadily and within expectations up until 2005 when a radical development in the sector was witnessed.
 The cornerstone for this development was the legislative process that led to the enactment of the Private Universities (Establishing, Operating and Control) Law 2005.
 This legislation afforded private individuals the ability to form and administer privately owned Universities.

 Here are some numbers describing the current situation of higher education in Cyprus.
 Currently more than 30.000 students are studying in private and public higher education institutions, 10.000 more than back in 2005.
-In addition the number of Cyprus students studying abroad is decreasing in favor of an increasing number of Cyprus students studying Cyprus institutions.
-On the other hand the numbers of foreign students studying in Cyprus doubled since 2005 and this trend is expected to continue in the coming years.
+In addition, the number of Cyprus students studying abroad is decreasing in favour of an increasing number of Cyprus students studying Cyprus institutions.
+On the other hand, the numbers of foreign students studying in Cyprus doubled since 2005 and this trend is expected to continue in the coming years.

 Furthermore, privately owned institutions of University and non-University level, account for more than 2/3 of the enrolled students in all educational institutions in Cyprus.
 The same applies with the appointed academic staff, whereby privately held institutions appoint 2/3 of the total of academia in Cyprus.